-Students can schedule one-on-one or group research appointments (held via Zoom during the 2020-2021 academic year) with their librarian to get help finding, evaluating, and citing sources.
+Students can schedule one-on-one or group research appointments with their librarian to get help finding, evaluating, and citing sources.
+We are offering both Zoom and in-person options for the 2021-2022 academic year.
 Please send your students our way if they need help!

-In The Hive, each CSB/SJU student has a Support Network providing contact information for their instructors, advisor, and other individuals invested in their academic success.
-Our new students’ Support Networks all include the librarian paired with their LF/LE section.
-This gives students an individual to reach out to for library research assistance throughout fall semester, even if their LF/LE class isn’t scheduled until C or D Block.
+In The Hive, each CSB/SJU student has a Support Network listing their instructors, advisor, and other individuals invested in their academic success – including the librarian paired with their LF/LE section for that semester.
 Students can also reach out to any other librarian on our team, based on the student’s research topic, course, or major and the librarian’s areas of expertise.